 The columns represent the different accounts and their total is the monthly variation for that account during that month.

-This row summarizes all invoices related to subscriptions which were either created or renewed during the selected month, including subscriptions managed by agencies.
+This row summarizes all invoices related to subscriptions that were either created or renewed during the selected month, including subscriptions managed by agencies.

 As a new invoice is created for a new or renewed subscription, it's total (tax in) is added to the